-These overages were funded by greater than anticipated revenues and available fund balance.
+These overages were funded by greater than anticipated revenues.

 G. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance

 1. Cash and Cash Equivalents

 The Township's cash and cash equivalents are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from date of acquisition.